allenai/Break/blogpost.md

 Please visit the [Break website]() to view the leaderboard and learn more.

 [1] Francis Jeffry Pelletier.
 1994.
-The principle of semantic compositionality.
-Topoi, 13(1):11–24.
+"The principle of semantic compositionality." *Topoi, 13(1):11–24*.